fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 notSure = false; // OK
 ```

-### `void`
+### 4.13 `void`

 - It is a little like the opposite of any: the absence of having any type at all.
-You may commonly see this as the return type of functions that do not return a value:
+It is a good practice to add the void type as the return type of a function or a method that doesn't return any value.

 ```typescript
 function warnUser(): void {